christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__09/01/2021__<br>
+I have been practicing th:each in Thymeleaf today.
+I love to see how Java works hand in hand with Thymeleaf.
+I love to see how the model can be set up so that the user can view the data.
+I also have made some tables with Bootstrap.
+I am beginning to think Bootstrap <Select> might be an easier route to go than the Bootstrap dropdown with <li> tags for our group project so I've been playing around with both to get a feel for what works better to pull in the categories from Google Book api.

 <br>__08/30/2021__<br>
 I haven't logged for a bit.
 I have been continually working on the group project.
 I am still working on the dropdown menu functionality with the API.
 Google Books api is a little tricky when it comes to pulling the category.
 Had a meeting with my team on Saturday and they are going to help me move past some blocks.
 While we work on getting it going, I am going to get started on the user sign in capability in Java.
 We will be using MySQL as our database to store the users.